-Italian fashion designer and artist Antonio Marras has teamed up with Amelia Pegorin, CEO of Saba, to re-interpret the furniture brand’s iconic collection of New York couches and lounge chairs, and using some the brilliant textile and stitching combinations that define Marras’ fashion.
+Italian fashion designer and artist Antonio Marras has teamed up with Amelia Pegorin, CEO of Saba, to re-interpret the furniture brand’s iconic collection of New York couches and lounge chairs using some the brilliant textile and stitching combinations that define Marras’ fashion.
 Flowers, houndstooth, tartan and hunting scenes have been handprinted onto velvet, linen and woollen upholstery.
-On view at Nonostantemarras, via Cola di Rienzo, 8.
+They’ll be on view at Nonostantemarras at via Cola di Rienzo 8.

 Part of Spain-based Nagami’s debut series combining computational design with large-scale 3D printing, Ross Lovegrove’s versatile, orange-grey Robotica TM high stool is made of tinted PLA plastic and can serve as seating, a plinth, an objet d’art or even a perch upon which to place food that has just come out of the oven (thanks to the heat-proof silicone inserts in the seat).
 Other pieces in Nagami’s series have been designed by Zaha Hadid Architects and Daniel Widrig.
 All will be on display at the company’s pop-up showroom in the Brera Design District.

 As usual, Japanese superstar Oki Sato of Nendo will be roaming the streets of Milan, keeping an eye on 10 product launches his studio has underway with the likes of Cappellini, Alias, Lasvit and Minotti.
-At the Fritz Hansen showroom at Piazza san Simpliciano, Sato reveals the NO1 chair, a perfect merging of Danish and Japanese minimalist aesthetic.
-Even the joinery between the shell and the armrests express a kind of purity, where two barely touch one another.
+At the Fritz Hansen showroom in Piazza san Simpliciano, Sato will reveal the NO1 chair, a perfect merging of Danish and Japanese minimalism.
+Even the joinery between the shell and the armrests express a kind of purity, with the two barely touching one another.

 Dedon is continuing with its commitment in making beautiful outdoor furniture that is hand woven in the Philippines.
-From Werner Aisslinger, there is the Cirql – a fresh take on the iconic poolside round-seat chair, this time made of powder-coated aluminum and Dedon fibres that can tolerate even Canadian weather conditions.
-As its name suggests, the collection – which includes includes a lounge chair, a dining chair and a footstool – is inspired by circles, with a semicircular backrest hugging the edge of the seat.
-On view at Salvioni, via Durini 3.
+From Werner Aisslinger, there is the Cirql – a fresh take on the iconic poolside round-seat chair, this time made of powder-coated aluminum and Dedon fibres that can tolerate even winter weather.
+As its name suggests, the collection – which includes a lounge chair, a dining chair and a footstool – is inspired by circles, with a semi-circular backrest hugging the edge of the seat.
+They’re on view at Salvioni at via Durini 3.